 If you've taken a walk down Jay Street, you may have noticed the photoshoots commonplace on the ground floor storefront of 28 Jay.
 This is the home of Creative Chaos, an agency recognized across the globe for their expertise and innovative approach to creative services for production, casting and event design.
 We sat down recently with Scott Kraenzlein, the Managing Director, to explore what truly happens behind the agency's glassy industrial facade.

 How did Creative Chaos get started?

-There are a number of other well-known fashion and luxury brands we work with amongst them Max Mara, Kenneth Cole, Cole Haan Tory Burch and David Yurman.
-We also cater to a number of advertising and design agencies stateside and Europe.
-A large number of our clients outside of the US are attracted by the professionalism and highly rated production, vendor and talent resources New York City has to offer.
-While production services are a cornerstone of our business we also provide casting as well as creative services and Art buying for both still and motion production.
+There are a number of other well-known fashion and luxury brands we work with, amongst them Max Mara, Kenneth Cole, Cole Haan, Tory Burch, and David Yurman.
+We also cater to a number of advertising and design agencies stateside and in Europe.
+A large number of our clients outside of the US are attracted by the professionalism and highly-rated production, vendor, and talent resources New York City has to offer.
+While production services are a cornerstone of our business, we also provide casting as well as creative services and art-buying for both still and motion production.

 On any given day, what might be happening in this space?

 We always have castings which are ongoing, which you can see.
 There's a lot of prep work that goes into producing these shoots— they're fairly extensive both in size and in budget so there's a lot of interaction and a lot of people coming and going.
 It's a sort of hive of activity you can say.

 We also enjoy working with young people, and we've made it our goal to employ 3-4 interns on a regular basis who we groom to eventually work with us in a freelance or a full-time capacity once they are fully trained.
 Investing in our community and bringing diversity to our area of expertise is very important to us.

 What's it like being in storefront space?